Freelancer Tax Deductions: Common Expenses You May Be Able to Claim

 For items that you use for both business and personal reasons (like a smartphone), you can only deduct the business percentage.
 For example, if you bought a $1,000 phone and use it 60% of the time for managing your social media accounts and calling clients, you can deduct $600.

-Under Section 179 of the tax code, you can often deduct the entire purchase price of qualifying equipment in the year you buy it, rather than having to depreciate it slowly over several years.
+Under Section 179 of the tax code, you can often deduct the entire purchase price of qualifying equipment in the year you buy it, rather than having to depreciate it slowly over several years, subject to eligibility requirements and IRS limits.
 This is a massive win for freelancers needing to upgrade their tech.

 4. The Internet and Cell Phone Bill